 Here is the simplified form of Model class in Kotlin:

-If you observe the above code, you can see that we haven’t declared getters and setters.
+You can also see that we haven’t declared getters and setters.

 In Kotlin, getters and setters are optional and are auto-generated if you do not declare them in your program.